sunieee/eXpath/README.md

 The `explain.py` script also accepts an optional `--baseline` parameter whose acceptable values are `data_poisoning` or `criage`; using this parameter allows to estract results for our baselines instead of Kelpie.

-We report here our end-to-end results for _necessary_ explanations.
-We measure the effectiveness of _necessary_ explanations by measuring how removing the explanation facts (and re-training the model) worsens the H@1 and MRR metrics of the predictions to explain, compared to the original model: the greater the decrease, the more effective the explanation (i.e., the "more necessary" the explanation facts actually were).
+We report here our end-to-end results for _ explanations.
+We measure the effectiveness of _ explanations by measuring how removing the explanation facts (and re-training the model) worsens the H@1 and MRR metrics of the predictions to explain, compared to the original model: the greater the decrease, the more effective the explanation (i.e., the "more necessary" the explanation facts actually were).
 Therefore, in this scenario, the more negative the ΔH@1 and ΔMRR values, the better the explanation effectiveness.

 <p align="center">
 <img width="60%" alt="end to end necessary experiment" src="https://user-images.githubusercontent.com/6909990/135614246-b68adc39-c771-404d-bc74-4ca532f8258e.png">